Phased Retirement Program

 - Must the phased retirement agreement specifically state the work effort percentage, or can it be completed using a range (for example, 50 percent to 60 percent)?

 The work effort, as with the end date of the phased retirement agreement, must be specifically stated in the agreement.
-This provision permits the department to better plan succession needs.
+This provision permits the department to plan for succession needs.

 Yes.
 The Regents Professor title and full stipend is held until the last day of employment.